How to Improve Safety for New Jersey Motorcyclists

 With a credited training program, you’ll get a variety of other benefits besides increased safety on the roads.
 You could receive a road test waiver, which would eliminate the cost of the DMV giving you the test.
 The accredited program may be able to provide you with the driving test.

 Many insurance companies offer a variety of discounts for motorcyclists who take and pass an accredited training program.
 This program may reduce your insurance costs by a wide margin if the company approves it.

-Helpful Tips for Motorcyclists
+Helpful Safety Tips for NJ Motorcyclists

 One way to avoid needing a motorcycle accident lawyer is to obey the law and wear the appropriate clothing and equipment.
 New Jersey law requires you to wear a DOT-approved helmet while riding a motorcycle.
 You should wear eye protection such as glasses, shields or goggles to help prevent eye irritation.
 A long-sleeved jacket that is abrasion resistant will help protect your arms from injury in case of an accident.
 Your legs should be protected with abrasion resistant pants that fit you well.
 The appropriate footwear is sturdy boots that go over the ankle.
 If you wear gloves, they should be well fitting and full fingered.